apsshrestha28/spacex/README.md

 ## Description

 SpaceX is a SPA(Single Page Application) for fetching details of SpaceX company and its rockets.
+Implemented pagination and integrated with third party REST API

 Technologies : React, TypeScript, HTML, CSS, Material UI, Bootstrap, REST API